webpack/changelog-v5/README.md

 Unused properties are dropped by the `optimization.usedExports` optimization and properties are mangled by the `optimization.mangleExports` optimization. (since beta.3)

 It's possible to specify a custom JSON parser in `module.rules.parser` to import non-JSON files (e.g. for import toml, yaml, json5, etc) as a JSON (since beta.8)

+JSON modules no longer have named exports when importing from a string EcmaScript module (since beta.7)

 ## Nested tree-shaking